 You’ll be able to create and send new files

 Clients can make payments within the Project (on any Invoices or Proposals you've un-expired)

-Any Workflows that had been active in the Project will have been removed entirely
+Any Automations that had been active in the Project will have been removed entirely

 Un-archiving a Project

 1. Locate the Project in the Archived section of your Project Pipeline, or search for the Project name using the search icon.

 2. Select an active Pipeline stage to move the Project into.